Algebraic File Synchronization: Adequacy and Completeness: Command Pairs and Sequences

+It is easy to see that the equivalence $\equiv$ holds on the level of filesystems: \begin{mylem}\mlabel{equiv_on_fs} $A\equiv B$ iff $A$ and $B$ behave in the same way on all filesystems, that is, $\forall \FS: A\aFS=B\aFS$. \end{mylem} \begin{proof} As $A\equiv B$ means that both $A$ extends $B$ and $B$ extends $A$, it necessarily follows that $A$ and $B$, as partial functions, are identical. \end{proof}

-Our aim is to derive information about the effects of sequences of commands independently of the actual filesystems.
+\myskip One aim of our algebraic model is to derive as much information about the effects of sequences of commands independently of the actual filesystems as possible.
 In order to make this possible, we investigate the smallest building blocks of sequences: pairs of commands that act on a filesystem directly one after the other.
 This approach is useful as there are a limited number of command pairs, because, as we argued above, we can disregard the exact output values of commands apart from their type, and we can also abstract the relationship between the nodes in the two commands to a finite number of cases.

-We methodically investigated of all possibilities using a computer program\footnote{The program is accessible on-line at \\ https://github.com/csirmaz/AlgebraicSyncPaper/blob/master/p2/prove.py.} to determine which pairs of commands cause errors all the time, which can be simplified to one or no commands, and which commute and can be reversed without any change in their overall effect.
-Our basis for this investigation was the model of filesystems introduced in this paper.
-These properties of command pairs are crucial as they determine how a set of commands can be re-ordered to be applied to a filesystem during synchronization, and what commands will never be compatible.
-Below we list a number of statements derived using this method.
+These properties of command pairs are crucial as they determine how a set of commands can be re-ordered to be applied to a filesystem during synchronization, and what command pairs will never be compatible.